 Quad chairs are so ubiquitous at this point that it’s easy to just grab the first chair you see.
 But if you’re concerned about the quality and comfort of a quad chair and how many seasons it will last, a bit of research is in order.
 Where you’ll be using the chair is another important consideration.
 Hauling a full-sized chair with extra padding along on a multiday hike is not at the top of most hikers’ lists, and neither is wrestling a heavy, complicated chair from the back of the SUV and trying to set it up on a cold morning.

 Which quad chair is the best suited to your needs?
-Continue reading our buying guide to learn more about the offerings of these compact, convenient chairs.
+Learn more about the offerings of these compact, convenient chairs.

 If you’re planning to use a quad chair for tailgating or for sitting comfortably at the kids’ weekend games, you may want to look at a lighter weight quad chair that fits easily in the back of your car and can be set up and taken down quickly.
 But if you’re a glamper (or a camper who appreciates a good rest), you may need a cozy, cushioned seat that you can sit in for hours while socializing by the campfire.
 Finding the right chair for your needs means finding a balance between comfort and portability.